- ONTAP 9

 - As a result, NetApp changed the monitoring algorithm for CECC memory errors used by ONTAP on many currently-supported AFF/FAS systems to a dynamic monitoring algorithm, with much higher thresholds configured to trigger the “CriticalCECCCountMemErrAlert” controller Health Monitor alert and corresponding "Health Monitor" AutoSupport message.

 - Alerts triggered using the older policy can be considered false positives and should not be taken as an indication for memory replacement as it will result in unnecessary hardware maintenance with no tangible benefits.

 - On versions of ONTAP that use the dynamic algorithm, CECC memory errors continue to be periodically logged in ONTAP event logs.
 However, they are no longer relevant in determining the need for DIMM replacement.

 - Correctable ECC errors are not an indicator that an uncorrectable ECC error will occur.
 Should an uncorrectable memory error occur, it will cause a system disruption (panic).
 If a system disruption occurs, the panic message will call out the DIMM or DIMMs where the uncorrectable error occurred.
-Those DIMMs might need to be replaced (see table, above).
+For further information see:

 - Recent BIOS/LOADER releases for current shipping ONTAP platforms contain memory management enhancements.
 These updates improve resiliency to uncorrectable ECC errors as well as reduce scenarios where DIMMs can be mapped out during boot such as Bugs 1195242, 1195243, or 1195423.
 If your BIOS version is not the latest available for your AFF or FAS system, NetApp recommends updating the BIOS to the latest version.
 Find the latest BIOS/LOADER version for your systems on the System Firmware & Diagnostics Download page.